sportsfellows/sports-app/README.md

 ![Demo](./public/img/erd.png)
 https://www.lucidchart.com/documents/view/ccfd14a4-7127-4097-8bf9-ca0d567cc323/0
-MONGODB_URI='mongodb://heroku_5s3dhwdr:vm0d8l4q47rb9psbn1o247o2in@ds263138.mlab.com:63138/heroku_5s3dhwdr'

 ## How to use?
 Clone this repo, cd into the root of the project, run `npm i` from your command line to install all of our dependencies.
-Please make sure that you have mongodb and httpie installed on your machine, you can brew install them both if you do not already have them `brew install httpie mongodb`.
-Please refernce the installation instructions for MongoDB `https://docs.mongodb.com/manual/administration/install-community/`, there is typically 1 or 2 quick things you need to do after you Brew install it.
+Please make sure that you have mongodb and httpie installed on your machine.
+You can brew install them both if you do not already have them with `brew install httpie mongodb`.
+Please refernce the installation instructions for MongoDB `https://docs.mongodb.com/manual/administration/install-community/`, there are typically 1 or 2 quick things you need to do after you Brew install it.

 Run `npm run start` from terminal to start the server.
 Open a new tab in terminal and run `mongod` to start the Mongo process.
 Open another terminal tab and run `mongo` to open a Mongo shell (for viewing the contents of your local database).
-Lastly, open up a final terminal tab; this is where you will be making all of your server requests, instructions and examples are below.
+Lastly, open up a final terminal tab; this is where you will be making all of your server requests.
+Instructions and examples are below.

 ## Routes

 ### Auth/User Routes
 #### POST: `/api/signup`
-Create a new  user with the properties `username`, `email`, `password` and `findHash` (findHash is automatically created for you).
+Create a new  user with the properties `username`, `email`, `password` and `findHash`, (findHash is automatically created for you).
 ```
 http POST :3000/api/signup username=newusername email=newemail@gmail.com password=newpassword
 http POST :3000/api/signup username=<username> email=<email> password=<password>